HubTou/vuxml/VUXML.3.md

 While working on the [pipinfo(1)](https://github.com/HubTou/pipinfo) tool, I noticed that some Python packages installed as FreeBSD ports where marked as vulnerable in [Python advisories](https://github.com/pypa/advisory-database) but not in [FreeBSD ports advisories](https://www.vuxml.org/freebsd/index.html).

-I made a tool to check the 4000+ FreeBSD ports of Python packages, and found around 1% of them vulnerable.
+I made a tool called [pysec2vuxml](https://github.com/HubTou/pysec2vuxml) to check the 4000+ FreeBSD ports of Python packages, and found around 1% of them vulnerable.

 So I made this library in order to verify if these vulnerable ports where also marked as vulnerable in FreeBSD VuXML, and got carried away writing a full utility demonstrating its use!